Click on the links below to find out more about Mayo Abbey Cookery School and the full time LTI cookery program.

 The LTI programme is a community based training programme designed to provide opportunities for learners who are unable to participate in other MSLETB training opportunities for personal, social or geographic reasons.
 LTI programmes are firmly rooted in the community and encourage learners, who otherwise might not avail of mainstream training, to develop their existing skills and learn new skills in an environment that is tailored to their particular individual needs.

-Mayo Abbey Cookery School have further strengthened this training by ensuring that it is not stand alone, they have linked it strongly to the employment requirements of the local area and in return received the backing and support of local industry.
+Mayo Abbey Cookery School have further strengthened this training by strongly linking it to the employment requirements of the local area and in return received the backing and support of local industry.
 They have also forged strong links with further educational facilities such as GMIT & Killybegs College of Tourism – testament to this is that many students decide to progress to these colleges after completing their courses

 In more recent years, MSLETB (Mayo Sligo Leitrim Education Training Board) have taken over the running of the LTI Training Programmes in Ireland and staff at the Resource Centre work with MSLETB to deliver the programme.